Preparing for the Winnipeg MUNA requires researching global issues, knowing the rules and procedures of the Model UN Assembly.

 For more information and guidance on informal consultations and consensus building, refer to:

-Your committee will meet again first thing in the morning of Day 2 to conclude the Informal Consultations on Resolutions #1 and #2 if necessary.
+Your committee will meet again first thing in the morning of Day 2 to conclude the Informal Consultations on its Resolution if necessary.
 Once the Informal Consultations have concluded, your Committee will reconvene under its formal rules of procedure and the direction of the Committee Chair.

 Participating in the Introduction of Resolution #1 or Resolution #2: